nualagr/readnreviewed/README.md

 &#9745;	Curate my own Wish List of books that I would like to read in the future.

-A site member, when logged in, can access their Wish List using the link in the navigation bar, or in the compressed hamburger menu on a mobile device.
+A site member, when logged in, can access their Wish List using the link in the navigation bar, or in the compressed hamburger-icon menu on a mobile device.
-This link brings the site member to a page where the book cover, title and author are presented in individual cards.
+This link brings the site member to a page where the book cover, title and author for each book save so far are presented in individual card elements.

 ![alt text](documentation/readme-images/wish-list-mobile-view.png "Screenshot of Read n' Reviewed member's Wish List page as it appears when viewed on a mobile device.")
 <br>

 Each card also contains a bookmark icon which, when clicked, removes the book from the wishlist.
+A tooltip appears when the user hovers over this icon to explain its functionality.

+![alt text](documentation/readme-images/wish-list-desktop-view.png "Screenshot of Read n' Reviewed member's Wish List page as it appears when viewed on a desktop screen.")
+<br>

 Two buttons, with explanatory icons, are displayed in each card.
 The blue button with the shopping bag icon, brings the user to the Amazon search result page for that book title and author.
-The white, View Book, button brings the user to the view_book.html page for that book and its associated reviews.
+The white, View Book button, with its orange book icon, brings the user to the view_book.html page for that book and its associated reviews.

-![alt text](documentation/readme-images/wish-list-desktop-view.png "Screenshot of Read n' Reviewed member's Wish List page as it appears when viewed on a desktop screen.")
-<br>

 &#9745;	See a list of my own book reviews on the site.